nuuuwan/news_lk3_data/README.md

 *2024-10-15 18:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/102718/one-person-killed-in-shooting-in-matara) · `en`

-A person has been shot and killed by an unidentified gunman in the Kekanadura area in Matara this evening (15), police said.
+A person has been shot and killed by an unidentified gunman in the Ruwanwella area in Matara this evening (15), police said.

-The victim was reportedly travelling in a three-wheeler when he was shot by an individual who had arrived in a car.
+The victim was travelling in a three-wheeler when he was shot by an individual who had arrived in a car, the police spokesman’s office said.

+The deceased has been identified as a 53-year-old resident of Matara.

+Police said that preliminary investigations have uncovered that the shooter had arrived in a car and opened fire at the victim who was traveling in a three—wheeler while a pistol had been used to carry out the shooting.

+The motive behind the shooting is yet to be ascertained while Matara Police is conducting further investigations to apprehend the suspects involved.

-It is also reported that the shooting victim had been operating as a “vehicle seizer”.
+However, it is also reported that the shooting victim had been operating as a “vehicle seizer”.

 ◼️